NuGet/docs.microsoft.com-nuget/docs/install-nuget-client-tools.md

 - On developer computers, install the [.NET Core SDK](https://aka.ms/dotnetcoregs).
 - For build servers, follow the instructions on [Using .NET Core SDK and tools in Continuous Integration](/dotnet/core/tools/using-ci-with-cli).

-For more information, see [.NET Core command-line interface tools](/dotnet/core/tools/index?tabs=netcore2x#tabpanel_fXL5YCOYDa_netcore2x).
+For more information, see [Install and use packages using the dotnet CLI](consume-packages/install-use-packages-dotnet-cli.md).

 ### nuget.exe CLI